Alejandro-Sosa/JL-Website/library/rules.md

 * Cursing is allowed, so long as it is not directed towards any particular person or figure.

 ### Griefing
-* Raiding unclaimed containers (chests, barrels, anything that stores items) is alright, so long as they are not shop chests.
+* Raiding unclaimed containers (chests, barrels, anything that stores items) is alright.
-* Breaking blocks that you did not place, even in unclaimed lands, is bannable.
-This includes spawners that are not naturally generated.
-* If a player is offline for 3 or more months, you may ask an admin to unclaim one or more of their claims and you will be able to reclaim it.
-Right-click with a stick on the claimed area to check the age of the claim.
-Once the claim is yours, you are free to build, edit, or take items.
-If you lack the claimblocks to reclaim, you will be denied access to the claim until you are capable of claiming it.
-If another user comes along with enough claimblocks after you had already asked but lacked the claimblocks, the user with the ability to reclaim will be given it.
-You are free to unclaim these claims at any time.
 * It is your responsibility to claim your builds.
-If your builds are griefed, the griefer will be punished and you are eligible for a [rollback](rollbacks.md).
+If your builds are griefed, that is your problem.
 * Creating lava casts, also frequently referred to as "cobble monsters," counts as griefing and is bannable.
 * Creating teleport traps, including those intended to kill players, is bannable.

 ### Scamming
 * Offering to sell a specific item and instead selling another after a transaction has been made is bannable.
 * Selling deceptive shulkers, i.e. shulkers that display the name of a desirable item in the lore but are instead renamed items of a different type, falls under scamming.
 * Logging off after a trade agreement has been made falls under scamming.

-### Auction House
-* Selling renamed items on auction with the purpose of advertising warps, trades and services is not allowed.

 ### Stealing
 * Betrayal of trust on claims falls under this category and will result in a ban.